 Next we adopted Kaalu’s female kitten and she was given the name, Golu.
-Golu would sleep in any place imaginable, demand whatever we were eating and meow sometime after midnight, Mother would open the door for her then.
+Golu would sleep in any place imaginable, demand whatever we were eating and meow sometime after midnight, Mom would open the door for her then.
 She was the undisputed queen of our household.
 She got all the royal treatment she didn’t deserve.
 After a few days, she started killing pigeons on our building terrace and would bring it to our floor, have her fill and leave the remains behind.
 This infuriated the neighbours.
 By then, everybody knew that Golu was our unofficially adopted pet.
-Mother had to clear out all the remains, and we being vegetarians, it was considered to be an abhorrent task.
+Mom had to take out all the remains, and we being vegetarians, it was considered to be an abhorrent task.
 Thus ended the reign of Golu.

 Not all cats come to you when you call them.
 A lot of them are scaredy cats, while a few are brave.
 They allow you to pet them and feed them.
 Some females sit on your lap; but males don’t, they feel shy it seems.